Meet Our Testing Team

 The Douglas Mattress is fair, but not great, for sex.
 The complete lack of noise makes the Douglas good for sex in that regard.
 Movement on the bed will not produce a sound others can hear.

 Unfortunately, the mediocre edge support combined with the level of conforming the Douglas provides lowers its rating in terms of sex.
 The lack of edge support could cause a problem with certain positions.
 Movement is also generally easier on springier, more responsive mattresses, and more difficult on mattresses that conform.

 Now, let’s focus on our sleeper ratings for the Douglas Mattress.

 There is no set mattress firmness and thickness that is ideal for every sleeper.
 The ideal mattress depends on a person’s body weight, shape, and common sleep positions.
-To provide you with more detailed, less biased information, the Tuck team evaluated the Douglas Mattress with sleep testers of different body weights and sleep position preferences.
+To provide you with more detailed, less biased information, our team evaluated the Douglas Mattress with sleep testers of different body weights and sleep position preferences.

 Lightweight Sleepers – Less than 130 lbs.

 Lightweight sleep testers enjoyed the Douglas Mattress the least of all of our testers.
 Although pressure mapping showed that pressure relief was adequate, the lightweight side and stomach sleepers found the mattress to be a little too firm for their liking.

 Like average- and heavyweight back sleepers, our lightweight back sleepers found the Douglas Mattress to provide adequate lumbar support.
 The Douglas Mattress will work well for lightweight sleepers who like a medium-firm mattress, but some sleepers on the lighter end of the spectrum might prefer a softer mattress.